-The front yard-back yard comparison is a good one.
-If your kids do most of their playing in the backyard, maybe you should move the flower and vegetable beds to the front where, for whatever reason, your kids don’t play as much.
-In establishing no-mow spaces it’s important that you don’t have to go 100%.
-The front yard-back yard consideration may yield valuable results, one that keeps some lawn where it’s most needed Remember: half-way is better than no way.
+The front yard-backyard comparison is a good one.
+If your kids do most of their playing and roughhousing in the backyard, maybe you should move the flower and vegetable beds to the front where, for whatever reason, your kids don’t play as much.
+In establishing no-mow spaces it’s important to keep in mind that you don’t have to go 100%.
+The front yard-back yard consideration may yield valuable results, one that keeps some patch of lawn where it’s most needed.
+Remember: half-way is better than no way at all.

 Of course, if you’re going to pour lots of chemical fertilizer and herbicide to your lawn, then what’s the point?
 You wouldn’t want your kids playing there anyway.
 If you’re going to have a lawn, then you should use good organic practice in caring for it.

 But if your lawn is just a pretty (or not so) feature of your landscape that drinks up water and your time, then why not consider expanding your vegetable garden, planting some xeric-efficient native plants or otherwise using the space for something other than grass?
 Here are some practical tips from Hadden about getting started converting your lawn, not all at once, but bit by bit.
 You might want to peruse the entire website — it’s a good one — for other tips and plans.

 Eric Vinje founded Planet Natural with his father Wayne in 1991, originally running it as a grasshopper bait mail-order business out of a garage.